A BORN-AGAIN BELIEVER

 “AS THE DAYS OF NOAH”: NO MORE CONVERSIONS

 HALIFAX, Nova Scotia, April 2, 2026 – In describing the final stages of the end times, Jesus likened them to “the days of Noah”.
 But what did he mean by that?
-The book of Genesis tells us that those days were exceedingly evil and that the evil was not just confined to people but had spilled over into the animals.
-At the same time, we know from the Gospels that the people in Noah’s age appeared to be blissfully unaware of the horror that was about to be unleashed on them and that they went about their daily lives as if God and his judgement didn’t exist.
+The book of Genesis tells us that those days were unimaginably evil, and that the evil was not just confined to people but had manifested in all the animals as well.
+We also know from the Gospels that the people in Noah’s age appeared to be blissfully unaware of the horror that was about to be unleashed on them and that they went about their daily lives as if God and his judgement didn’t exist.

 Sound familiar?
 Jesus could well have been describing our own age.